First sync with Raito Cloud

 $> raito run

-This will download all data objects, users, access providers (roles) and data usage information from Snowflake and upload it to Raito Cloud.
-It will also get the access providers created in Raito Cloud and push them as roles to Snowflake, but since you’ve started out with an empty instance, this is not relevant at this point.
+This will download all data objects, users, access controls (roles) and data usage information from Snowflake and upload it to Raito Cloud.
+It will also get the access controls created in Raito Cloud and push them as roles to Snowflake, but since you’ve started out with an empty instance, this is not relevant at this point.

 See here for more information about what happens exactly.